rayidali4/rayidali4.github.io/README.md

 - `data.geojson`: GeoJSON file with NYC neighborhoods and crime rate data.

 ## Data Source
 The crime rate data used in this project is sourced from publicly available NYC crime statistics.
-Ensure you have the proper rights to use this data if it's external or proprietary.

 ## Inferences

 When reviewing the interactive NYC crime rate map, the following conclusions can be drawn:

 - **High Crime Areas**: Some neighborhoods in NYC with higher crime rates are:
+  - Midtown-Midtown South (Manhattan)
+  - Hunts Point (Bronx)
-  - Brownsville
+  - Ocean Hill (Brooklyn)
-  - East New York
+  - East New York (Brooklyn)
-  - Midtown Manhattan
-  - Hunts Point
+  - Melrose South-Mott Haven North (Bronx)

 - **Areas to Avoid**: To stay on the safe side, consider avoiding the following areas:
   - Parts of Brooklyn that are far east